CK5 stained slide.

 Quantitative Output variables

-The output variables obtained from this protocol are:
+The output variables obtained from this protocol include:

-Step 1: Load and run the auxiliary APP for tumor region identification: “01 Tumor Detection”.
+Step 1: Load the auxiliary APP for tumor region identification: “01 Tumor Detection”.

-Step 2: Load and run the APP for identification of PHH3 positive nuclei: “02 Analyze”.
+Step 2: Load the APP for identification and scoring of Ki-67 stained cells: “02 Analyze”.

-The PHH3 and CK5 serial sections are linked together and aligned via the Tissuealign™ workflow that allows for an easy user-assisted computational alignment.
-Tumor regions are then automatically identified based on the CK5 stained slide using the VirtualDoubleStaining™ technique.
-The tumor regions are overlaid on the PHH3 stained slide, and the subsequent analysis is now limited to the inside of the detected tumor regions only.
+The Ki-67 and CK5 serial sections are linked together and aligned via the Tissuealign™ workflow that allows for an easy user-assisted computational alignment.

 There is no staining protocol available.